thesmittel/markov.js/README.md

 # Markov.js

+## IMPORTANT!
+The actual module is in the node_modules folder now.
+Refer to test.js for an example

 This is a slightly altered fork which changes how models are saved, resulting in a ~33% reduction in file size according to preliminary testing.

 This is in the early stages so expect some issues.